Tim55667757/TKSBrokerAPI/README_EN.md

   --only-missing        Option: if history file define by `--output` key then
                         add only last missing candles, do not request all history length. `False` by default.
-  --csv-sep CSV_SEP     Option: separator if .csv-file is used, `,` by default.
+  --csv-sep CSV_SEP     Option: separator if csv-file is used, `,` by default.
   --debug-level DEBUG_LEVEL, --verbosity DEBUG_LEVEL, -v DEBUG_LEVEL
                         Option: showing STDOUT messages of minimal debug level, e.g. 10 = DEBUG, 20 = INFO, 30 = WARNING,